apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/document/mongo-document-store.md

 Refer to [Read Preference Options][3] and [Write Concern Options][4] for more details.

+Starting with Oak 1.9.3 the `MongoDocumentStore` automatically uses client sessions with causal consistency when running on MongoDB 3.6 or newer.
+This feature can be disabled by setting a system property: `-Doak.mongo.clientSession=false`.

+Causal consistent client sessions allows `MongoDocumentStore` to always read from a secondary when configured with the relevant read preference and at the same time guarantee the required consistency.
+This is most useful in a distributed deployment with multiple Oak processes connected to a MongoDB replica-set.
+Putting a MongoDB secondary close to an Oak process ensures low read latency when Oak is configured to always read from the nearby MongoDB secondary.

+The `MongoDocumentStore` periodically estimates the replication lag of the secondaries in the replica-set and may decide to read from the primary even when the read preference is configured otherwise.
+This is to prevent high query times when the secondary must wait for the replication to catch up with the state required by the client session.
+The estimate is rather rough and will switch over to the primary when the lag is estimated to be more than five seconds.

 ## <a name="configuration"></a> Configuration

 Independent of whether the DocumentNodeStore is initialized via the OSGi service